Best Head Torch for Work

 If you want close-up lighting (e.g. for reading, fishing or any close activities), look for a wide (‘floody’) beam.
 This will spread the light well, but will lack depth.
 For hikers, cyclists and dog walkers, you may want to pick a ‘throwy’ that can cast a beam of light a long way.
 If you have a mixture of activities in mind, you may find that a ‘zoomy’ works best for you.

 Next, we should talk about lumens.
-The brightness of any visible light can be measured in lumens (lm).
+The brightest head torch can be measured in lumens (lm).
 So, the greater the lumen count, the brighter the light from your torch will ultimately be.

-When it comes to a head torch, a lumen count as low as 300 will be more than sufficient for most activities.
+When it comes to the torch, a lumen count as low as 300 will be more than sufficient for most activities.

-An excessively high lumen count may negatively affect the battery life of your torch, while also being annoying for bystanders, motorists and local wildlife.
-Even though LEDs generate only a minimal amount of heat, a massive lumen count can also make the torch quite warm, which is one reason why the count for head torches might be less on average than that of hand-held torches.
+An excessively high lumen count may negatively affect the decent battery life of your torch, while also being annoying for bystanders, motorists and local wildlife.
+Even though LEDs generate only a minimal amount of heat, a massive lumen count can also make the torch quite warm, which is one reason why the count for the brightest and best head torch might be less on average than that of hand-held torches.

 The luminous intensity of light, measured at a distance of 1m from the light source is known as the candela (1 candela being equal to the light from a single candle).
 This is different to the lumen count because it takes into account the distribution of light, whereas the lumen count describes only the intensity.